quinnanya/dlcl204/chinese/ner_chinese.md

-# Named entity recognition for German
+# Named entity recognition for Chinese
 Named entity recognition (NER) attempts to identify proper names (and sometimes other things, like money and time) in your text.
 What you do with those entities depends on what they are, and what your research question is.
 People's names could be used (in conjunction with other information) to map networks of relationships.
 Locations can be geocoded and placed on a map.
 Time can be organized chronologically, etc.

 For this tutorial, we'll be focusing on location names.
 The end point of this tutorial will be a CSV (comma-separated values) spreadsheet file that you can use as the input of the Geocoding and Palladio Mapping tutorial.